A visual introduction to information theory: Channel coding

 \textbf{Figure \ref{channels_and_optimal_codes}a} shows a noisy channel which maps each input $\xrv=x$ to two possible outputs with equal probability.
 Our goal is to transmit messages from a non-redundant source \figrefsub{channels_and_optimal_codes}{b}, in which three colors occur with equal probability through a noisy channel, with minimal information loss.

-\textbf{Figure \ref{channels_and_optimal_codes}c} shows a bad way of doing this: using three states in $\mathcal{X}$ that have overlapping outputs in $\yrv$, which leads to a loss of information that creates ambiguity as to what the original source message was.
+\textbf{Figure \ref{channels_and_optimal_codes}c} shows a bad way of doing this.
+The three chosen states in $\mathcal{X}$ have overlapping outputs in $\yrv$, so information is lost and the original source message cannot always be recovered.

 Alternatively, we could design an encoder which uses only a subset of the states in $\mathcal{X}$ that produce disjoint outputs in $\mathcal{Y}$ \figrefsub{channels_and_optimal_codes}{d}.
 In this case, there is no loss of information.